Hakeem Muhammad Saeed: Scholarship

 Saeed wrote, edited or compiled over 200 books and journals in Urdu and English on Islam, education, Pakistan, science, medicine, and health.
-Besides writing travelogues of countries he visited, he also wrote books especially for youth and children.
+Besides writing travelogues of countries he visited, he also wrote books especially for the youth and children.
 He also edited some journals such as Hamdard Islamicus, Hamdard Medicus, Journal of the Pakistan Historical Society "Historicus", Hamdard-e-Sehat, and Hamdard Naunehal.
 For several years he was also the editor of Payami, the Urdu edition of UNESCO'S journal Courier.
 Saeed participated in various international conferences on medicine, science, education and culture and travelled widely to many countries of the world.
 While in Pakistan, he organized numerous international and national conferences on topics of prime importance.

 Saeed created two widely attended national forums: Hamdard Shura (for leaders of public opinion) and Naunehal Assembly (for children).
 He held offices and memberships in dozens of national and international organizations related to education and healthcare.
 He launched two journals, Hamdard Medicus and Hamdard Islamicus.
 Hamdard-e-Sehat, which was already being published under his editorship since 1940, also appeared from Karachi in 1948.
 He launched a magazine for young readers, Hamdard Naunehal and established a separate division, Naunehal Adab, for producing quality books for children.

 Saeed was an exponent of Eastern medicine who had treated patients from all over the world including Pakistan, Europe, Africa, and the Middle East by the time of his death in October 1998.
 He helped get alternative medicine recognized by the World Health Organization (WHO).
 After a fifty-year career as a practitioner of Greco-Arab medicine, he was posthumously awarded the Nishan-e-Imtiaz by the Government of Pakistan in 2002.